Best Baby Backpack Carriers for Hiking of 2026

 WEIGHT

 Weight is crucial for parents carrying both a child and gear over long distances.
 We weighed each carrier and assessed how its weight impacted usability.
 Lightweight models were evaluated for stability and comfort, ensuring they didn’t sacrifice support.
 Heavier carriers were judged on whether their extra features justified the added bulk.
 During extended hikes, we noted how each pack’s weight affected wearers, highlighting whether it enhanced or hindered the overall experience.
-Carriers that balanced weight with functionality and comfort scored highest in this category.
+Carriers that balanced weight, functionality, and comfort scored highest in this category.

 The Deuter Kid Comfort Active SL is comfy for both passengers as well as carriers. – Photo Credit: Ben Dawson (cleverhiker.com)